Now an Official Amazon Service Provider!

 If your appeal does not clearly reduce that perceived risk, it fails.

-What Amazon Appeal Reviewers Are Really Evaluating
+What Amazon Appeal Reviewers Are Evaluating

 Risk Elimination, Not Explanation